icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 </details>

-# What's next ?
+## What's next?
-Some specific use cases can bring you some questions : What happens if Daenaerys lost her RSA Keypair ?
+Some specific use cases can bring you some questions: what happens if Daenaerys lost her RSA Keypair?
-What happens if Daenaerys would like to start your app on another terminal ?
+What happens if Daenaerys would like to start your app on another device?

-Those questions will be answered in the [In-Depth Explanations](../explanations.md), in a future version of the documentation.
+Those questions will be answered in the [In-Depth Explanations](sdks/explanations.md)